The Fluffy Jackets - In Memoriam - Manny Charlton.

 After Manny Charlton's recording session GNR had 25 songs on tape, including "Paradise City", "Rocket Queen", "Welcome to the jungle", "Nightrain", two versions of "Move to the City", "November Rain", "Shadow of your Love" (takes one and two), and "Reckless Life".
 Charlton's productions are included as bonuses on the 2018 reissue of Appetite for Destruction.
 Read the story on How Appetite for Destruction was made here.

 In 1990, Manny Charlton left Nazareth, after a dispute about song-writing credits, and a bad experience recording their Snakes'N'Ladders album.
-This would also prove to be a turbulent time for Manny personally, as he got divorced from his first wife Isobel around this time.
-He later married American-born Julie Charlton and re-located to Fort Worth (Dallas, Texas), where they lived together for many years.
+This would also prove to be a turbulent time for Manny personally, as he got divorced from his first wife Isabel around this time.
+He later married American-born Julie Charlton and re-located to Fort Worth (Dallas, Texas) in 1997, where they lived together for many years.
 He would eventually relocate back to Europe in 2015, settling in Cordoba, Spain.

 After his move to USA in 1997, he formed the Manny Charlton Band, with whom he recorded a couple of albums, "Stonkin", and "Klone this".
 He also had a brief stint as a guitarist with Swedish project-band "From Behind" and produced their debut "Game Over" release from 2006.
 This album also included Nicky Moore (RIP 2022) from Samson and guitarist Michael Fassberg (RIP 2018) who would go on to join Swedish rockers "Bonafide".
 However, shortly after a tour of Scandinavia, Manny returned to focus his attention on his solo career.